-Do your emails, well... suck?
-Do they just fall into an abyss, never hearing back from any coveted customers and shooting stale blanks when it comes to winning prospects?
+Do they just fall into an abyss, repelling coveted customers and shooting stale blanks when it comes to your inbound marketing success?

-If you’re doing any of the five things below then you’re dealing your emails the kiss of death.
-But it’s ok!
-I’m going to give you the scoop on how you can fix it.
+If you’re doing any of the five things below then you’re dealing your email marketing ROI the kiss of death.
+Fortunately, I've included some tips on how you can fix them as well.

 You think you’ve just put together a beauty of an email newsletter, so you can’t understand why no one’s even opening.